Indarc/scripts/README.md

 - cplines : copy lines in files
 - inslines : insert lines to file
 - actpoints (actuator_endpoints) : generates actuator-directories and sends requests to the domain
+- pingsweep : ping with changing ip
+- urlmaker : extract only ip from input lines and return them

 ## Installing:
 - Clone repository